Scouting and Guiding in Tasmania: The Scout Association Of Australia Tasmanian Branch

 and a District for Distant Groups.

 History

 Captain D. Colbron Pearse was Assistant Commandant at the Humshaugh Camp run by the publishers of The Scout magazine, C. Arthur Pearson Limited, in England in 1908.
 Pearse was working for Pearsons as an illustrator.
-Pearse moved to Tasmania in 1922 and was involved in Scouting for the rest of his life.
-In 1922, he was Publicity Manager for The Boy Scouts Association, Tasmanian Branch.
-In 1926 he was Assistant Chief Commissioner and welcomed Baden-Powell, the Chief Scout of The Boy Scouts Association, to Tasmania.

 Campsites and Facilities

 The main adult training centre is the Lea Scout Centre, 8 km from Hobart.
 It also houses the Branch Headquarters and the Tasmanian Scout Heritage Centre opened in 1997.
 There are several other Activity Centres throughout the State.